 You’ve put a lot of work into planning a multi-day backpacking trip but it turns out to be a disaster.
 You want to try it again but you haven’t decided if it’s worth the effort.
 Maybe you’ll just stick to day hikes instead.

-If this sounds like you don’t give up on backpacking.
+If this sounds like you, don’t give up on backpacking.
 It’s always going to be one of the best ways to get into areas that are off limits to day hikers.
-Instead learn the secrets of a successful backpacking trip, follow them – and voila; I can almost guarantee a positive experience.
+Instead learn the secrets of a successful backpacking trip, follow them – and voila.
+I can almost guarantee a positive experience.
 Here are my 7 secrets to a successful backpacking trip.

-Choose your hiking companions wisely.
+Choose your hiking companions wisely

 You want to see if you’re compatible when it comes to hiking styles and pace.
 Do you like to stop often to take photos while your friend is driven to reach camp?
-Do you like short breaks to quickly rehydrate and eat a bar or do you always wait until lunch time?
+Do you like short breaks to quickly re-hydrate and eat a bar or do you always wait until lunch time?
 These are just a few of the questions to ask yourself when there are just a couple of you.

 Will there be sharing of tent setup and cooking duties?
 Do people move at similar speeds?
 Do you have the same goals?
 Are you on the same wavelength for starting times each day?
 How well do you communicate?

 The bottom line – nail these important points down and if you have serious misgivings about your hiking partner pull out well in advance of the proposed trip.

 Most of us don’t carry a backpack around in our day to day life.
 And unless we make a point of it, many of us don’t stretch, do circuit training or any of these 7 way to get fit that take just 10 minutes a day as suggested by Backpacker Magazine.

-Pick a trail that suits your ability.
+Pick a trail that suits your ability

 If you’re not great at navigation stay with a signed trail.
 Hate climbing with a loaded backpack?
 Pick something with less elevation gain.
 Not sure about a description of a trail?
 Go online and Google the trail – then follow-up with bloggers who have done it and can offer personalized advice.

-Be realistic about the distance you can cover each day.
+Be realistic about the distance you can cover each day

-If you train for it, anything is possible but don’t leave the conditioning until the week before.
+If you train for it, anything is possible, but don’t leave the conditioning until the week before.
 You also risk injuring yourself and may put others in a predicament.
 If you keep the mileage to a realistic level based – perhaps adding a day if necessary, then the longer trails will be a lot more fun.

 Divvy up the camp chores so no one feels put out

 You’re arrived at camp, bone-tired and famished and all you want to do is chill.
 There’s nothing wrong with that – but hopefully you aren’t the only one doing the chilling while everyone else is working.
 Trust me – you’ll never be asked to go on a trip again.